fedor-goncharov/wrt-project/README.md

   * Write some sustainable documentation for given codes.
   * Make use of advanced, growing libraries in tomographical imaging (e.g., CASToR project castor-project.org)
-  * Implement some algorithms from machine-learning community (ANN's, Bayes methdos etc.)
+  * Implement some algorithms from machine-learning community (ANN's, Bayesian methdos etc.)